JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsX/AllGlobal/Master/Templates/Introduction/JSopxProjectsFamilies.md

 ## **Knowing JSopX™ Visual Studio Project Families**

 One unique aspect of JSopX™ is the way its projects and solutions are categorized into unofficial **Project Families**.
-These categories guide the design and organization of projects before their physical creation in Visual Studio, using official Visual Studio Project Templates:
+These categories guide the design and organization of projects before their physical creation in Visual Studio, using official Visual Studio Project Sectionss:

 ---